MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Update indicator

-When an update is available, the ellipsis icon will light up to indicate that a restart will install the update.
+When an update is available, the ellipsis icon lights up to indicate that a restart installs the update.
 The menu options also change to reflect the presence of the update.<br/><br/>

 <img alt="User context menu showing update" src="./images/powertransition_aad_options_update_cropped.png" width="470" height="313" />